playfulprogramming/playfulprogramming/content/blog/angular-extend-class/index.md

 }
 ```

-Because of this, this is the recommended way to get access to both the `document` and `window` instance inside of an Angular component, even if it's a non-SSR app.
+Because of this, this is the recommended way to get access to the `document` and `window` instance inside of an Angular component, even if it's a non-SSR app.

 Luckily, this works out-of-the-box with extended Angular component classes: